atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 jiii' 150 .
 iilii When Mrs..
 Selby Saw her husband,
 ||tei at a distance, ' advancing, she exclaimed
-ilii eagerly — “Come hither, Mr. Selby; Iftfll! “come hither — I want to talk with y 1!! nj S ^ * % you. — Sir Thonias and Lady Lumley iii are going to London with their family llilp “for the winter, and I think we may
+ilii eagerly — Come hither, Mr. Selby; Iftfll! come hither — I want to talk with y 1!! nj S ^ * % you. — Sir Thonias and Lady Lumley iii are going to London with their family llilp for the winter, and I think we may
 'ili. f ^ J
 r' ' ll f
 I l' ♦
-I “as well take Maria, Fanny and
+I as well take Maria, Fanny and
-“Charles, and Ipend five or six months
-“there also : it will be quite an agreeable
+Charles, and Ipend five or six months there also : it will be quite an agreeable
 Scheme, naw we have made So
-“proper an acquaintance to introduce
+proper an acquaintance to introduce iis everywhere."
-“iis everywhere."
 Flere she ceased Ipeaking, and waited for his answer.
 11 To describe Mr. selby’s looks and
 LI attitude, at the concluiion of the above